HOUSE OF GEEKINESS

 Happiness… The sight of his sad face when he talked about his lonely work came back to me.
 I wondered if I looked like that too.

-Read the next chapter here!
+Read the next chapter of Persephone here!

 * indicates required